 For reference, it takes three-tenths of a second to blink your eyes.

-You now have a eight formulas to open your next blog post
+And that’s it, you now have a eight formulas to open your next blog post!

-The only thing that’s left is driving eager sets of eyes to your page, where the first couple of sentences (and the rest of your post) are going to work their magic.
+The only thing that's left is driving eager sets of eyes to your page, where the first couple of sentences (and the rest of your post) can work their magic.

 Director of Content